flexera-public/policy_templates/cost/azure/azure_china_cbi/README.md

 ## What it does

-This Policy Template is used to automatically take billing data for Azure China and send them to Flexera CBI so that Azure China costs are visible in Flexera One.
+This Policy Template is used to automatically take billing data for Azure China and send the data to Flexera CBI so that Azure China costs are visible in Flexera One.

 ## Functional Details

 - The policy uses the Azure China Usage Report API to retrieve Azure China billing data for the current month for the provided Enrollment ID.
-- The policy then sends this data, unmodified, into the Flexera Common Bill Ingestion endpoint so that they can be ingested and then visible on the platform.
+- The policy then sends this data, unmodified, into the Flexera Common Bill Ingestion endpoint so that the data can be ingested and then become visible on the Flexera One platform.
 - The policy requires a valid Azure China EA API key credential in Flexera One

 ## Input Parameters